Transfer operators and dimension of bad sets for non-uniform Fuchsian lattices: Cantor sets and subshifts of finite type

 \begin{proof} Part (1) of Proposition~\ref{PropositionSizeGapsAndIntervals} implies directly that $\Pi$ is Lipschitz.
-Holder continuity for $\Pi^{-1}:\EE_T\to\Sigma$ follows from the estimates in Proposition~\ref{PropositionSizeGapsAndIntervals}.
+H\"older continuity for $\Pi^{-1}:\EE_T\to\Sigma$ follows from the estimates in Proposition~\ref{PropositionSizeGapsAndIntervals}.
 Such property of the inverse will not be used in the following, and details are left to the interested reader. \end{proof}